sairamyagajula/my2-gajula/README.md

 | Golf | Enjoy leisurely outdoor activity, focus | 4-7 hours |
 | Cricket | Improve cardiovascular health and teamwork | 5 hours |

+---

+### Pithy Quotes

+>*Stephen Hawking* : "Remember to look up at the stars and not down at your feet."<br>

+>*Dr. A.P.J.
+Abdul Kalam* : "Success is when your signature changes to Autograph."

+>*Isaac Newton* : "To every action, there is always an equal and opposite reaction."